Creatiwity/witycms-doc/installation.md

 * **Database name***:
 * **Prefix for tables***: wity

-*Prefix tables* field allows you to defined the prefix added at the beginning of the name of the tables.
+*Prefix tables* field allows you to define the prefix added at the beginning of the name of the tables.
 We advise you to let the value "**wity**" (nb: an underscore character will be automatically added after the prefix).
 This prefix allows you to separate the wityCMS tables from other tables that you might use in the same database.

 ### Admin account

 The following fields will allow you create your user account.
-The user of this account will have full power to do modifications make changes in the administration section.
+The user of this account will have full power to make changes in the administration section.
 Please, choose carefully your password.

 Once you click on the "**Launch install**" button, wityCMS will be installed.
 You will be able connect to the administration panel (back office).